syaamkhandaker/CS6675HW1/README.md

 URL - the url of the website accessed
 Title - the title of the website accessed
-Content - The relevant content within the page Timestamp - The Epoch time of access
+Content - The relevant content within the page Timestamp (ms) - The epoch time of access
-Time Taken - How long it took to retrieve content for that page after enqueuing it
+Time Taken (ms) - How long it took to retrieve content for that page after enqueuing it
 ````

 An example of what would be stored in MongoDB is the following: